Peptide Fox

 Long-chain fatty acids cannot cross the inner mitochondrial membrane on their own — they require the carnitine shuttle system to get inside the furnace.
 When retatrutide's glucagon arm mobilizes fat from storage, that fat enters the bloodstream but is not yet being burned.
 Without adequate carnitine, fatty acids accumulate outside the mitochondria, unavailable for oxidation.

-This protocol uses injectable L-Carnitine (500 mg IM, fasted or pre-training) rather than oral because intramuscular delivery bypasses the gut absorption limitations that make oral carnitine less reliable.
-If progress stalls, the protocol calls for increasing to 1000 mg per day.
+This protocol uses injectable L-Carnitine rather than oral because intramuscular delivery bypasses the gut absorption limits that make oral carnitine less reliable.
+The working range is usually 200–500 mg IM, fasted or pre-training; 1000 mg daily is a short loading option, not the default.

 Why does NAD+ matter during aggressive fat loss?

-NAD+ is a cofactor required at every step of beta-oxidation — the metabolic process that breaks down fatty acids inside mitochondria.
-When the rest of this stack successfully mobilizes, transports, and programs fat for burning, inadequate NAD+ pools cause the chain to stall at the final step.
-The subjective experience is fatigue, brain fog, and feeling "wired but underpowered" — fat is being released but the body cannot finish burning it.
+NAD+ is the redox cofactor beta-oxidation spends while breaking fatty acids down inside mitochondria.
+When the rest of this stack mobilizes, transports, and signals fat for burning, NAD+ availability becomes load-bearing.
+If the pool is low or demand outruns recycling, the subjective pattern is fatigue, brain fog, and feeling "wired but underpowered."

 Related Topics